 During her career, Mikaela has represented corporate clients in the energy, financial, technology, construction, manufacturing and agricultural industries in securing coverage for a vast array of claims, including: environmental contamination, lead paint, directors and officers liabilities, property and business interruption, product recall, data theft and property damage from natural disasters.

 In addition, her practice has a particular focus on insurance coverage issues in the entertainment and sports industries.
-She has represented a number of NFL players in their efforts to recover from their disability insurer for career-ending injuries and has advised professional athletes on loss of value policies.
-Mikaela has also counseled those in the entertainment industry for losses caused by event cancellation, employment practices and defamation – including the successful representation, recently affirmed by the Third Circuit, of Bill Cosby in the pursuit of coverage for underlying defamation claims.
+In particular, Mikaela has counseled those in the entertainment industry for losses caused by event cancellation, employment practices and defamation – including the successful representation, recently affirmed by the First Circuit, of Bill Cosby in the pursuit of coverage for underlying defamation claims.

 Complementing her insurance recovery work in the sports and entertainment industries, Mikaela is the Director of Business and Legal Affairs for Blue Élan Records.
 At Blue Élan she handles artist and third-party contract negotiations, financial planning/strategy, east coast artist management and general business concerns.